Adapt, not adopt

 Is it worth it?

-We at UX Studio, we use our own design process, adapted to each project and fine-tuned for the product itself.
+We at UX Studio, use our own design process, adapted to each project, and fine-tuned for the product itself.
 We’ve built it on several agile processes, but we’ve changed it fundamentally so that it works best with small project teams.
 We iterate once a week, and research in every phase from the beginning.
 And I can tell it saves more time and money than you can imagine.

 It wouldn’t be bulletproof unless we frequently measured and revised it.
 If you feel that your process is still chaotic but you can see the “grid of thoughts”, that’s absolutely okay.
-In my opinion, that’s the sign of continuous monitoring and changing.
+In my opinion, that’s the sign of continuous monitoring and change.
 So, yes, it’s worth the time.